Polyhedral Characterization of Reversible Hinged Dissections: Introduction

 \section{Introduction}

-Given two polygons $A$ and $B$ of equal area, a \emph{dissection} is a decomposition of $A$ into pieces that can be re-assembled (by translation and rotation) to form $B$.
-In a (chain) \emph{hinged} dissection, the pieces are hinged together at their corners to form a chain, which can fold into both $A$ and~$B$, while maintaining connectivity between pieces at the hinge points.
-Many known hinged dissections are \emph{reversible} (originally called \emph{Dudeney dissection} \cite{Akiyama-Nakamura-1998}), meaning that the outside boundary of $A$ goes inside of $B$ after the reconfiguration, while the portion of the boundaries of the dissection inside of $A$ become the exterior boundary of $B$.
-In particular, the hinges must all be on the boundary of both $A$ and~$B$.
-Other papers \cite{Akiyama-Seong-2013,Akiyama-Langerman-Matsunaga-2015} call the pair $A,B$ of polygons \emph{reversible}.
+Given two polygons $A$ and $B$ of equal area, a \emph{dissection} \cite{Frederickson-1997} is a decomposition of $A$ into pieces that can be re-assembled (by translation and rotation) to form $B$.
+In a (chain) \emph{hinged} dissection \cite{Frederickson-2002}, the pieces are hinged together at their corners to form a chain, which can fold into both $A$ and~$B$, while maintaining connectivity between pieces at the hinge points.
+Figure~\ref{dudeney} shows a famous example by Dudeney \cite{Dudeney-1902-hinged}.
+Many known hinged dissections (including Figure~\ref{dudeney}) are \emph{reversible} (originally called \emph{Dudeney dissection} \cite{Akiyama-Nakamura-1998}), meaning that the outside boundary of $A$ goes inside of $B$ after the reconfiguration, while the portion of the boundaries of the dissection inside of $A$ become the exterior boundary of $B$.
+In particular, the hinges must all be on the boundary of both $A$ and~$B$, in the opposite counterclockwise order.
+We thus view reversible hinged dissections as a \emph{cyclic} chain of pieces and hinges, because the choice of the hinge to cut to perform the reconfiguration is irrelevant: the two endpoints of the chain meet in both configurations.
+Other papers \cite{Akiyama-Seong-2013,Akiyama-Langerman-Matsunaga-2015} call the pair $A,B$ of polygons (instead of the hinged dissection) \emph{reversible}.

 Without the reversibility restriction, Abbott et al.~\cite{Abbott-Abel-Charlton-Demaine-Demaine-Kominers-2012} showed that any two polygons of same area have a hinged dissection.
 Properties of reversible pairs of polygons were studied by Akiyama et al.~\cite{Akiyama-Nakamura-1998,Akiyama-Seong-2013}.
-In a recent paper \cite{Akiyama-Langerman-Matsunaga-2015}, it was shown that reversible pairs of polygons can be generated by unfolding a polyhedron using two non-crossing nets.
-The purpose of this paper is to show that this characterization is in some sense complete.
+A recent paper \cite{Akiyama-Langerman-Matsunaga-2015} described the \emph{parcel magic} method to generate reversible hinged dissections.
+This method works by cutting open, unfolding, and flattening a polyhedron in two different ways such that the cut trees of the two unfoldings do not intersect.
+The special case when the polyhedron is a dihedron (flat doubly covered polygon) is called \emph{envelope magic}.
+The purpose of this paper is to formalize this method and show that this characterization is in some sense complete, that is, that every reversible hinged dissection can be constructed this way.